anuragpeshne/the-little-mler/README.md

 ### The Third Moral
 Functions that produce values of a datatype must use the associated constructors to build data of that type.

+### The Fourth Moral
+Some functions consume values of star type; some produce of star type.